Skip to content

 Repairs During and at the End of Your Lease Term

-Your landlord can serve a Schedule of Dilapidations on you during your lease term or in readiness for your leases end.
-The Schedule of Dilapidations lists all items that your landlord believes need repairing, maintaining or redecorating in line with your obligations under the commercial lease.
-Likewise, you will be required to make the appropriate repairs.
+Your landlord can serve a Schedule of Dilapidations on you during your lease term or in readiness for your lease end, or following the end of your lease.
+The Schedule of Dilapidations lists all items that your landlord believes need repairing, reinstating, or redecorating, in line with your obligations under the commercial lease.

+If served during the term, you may be able to complete the repairs yourself.
 If you do not make the necessary repairs, your landlord could seek to end your lease for breach of your lease terms.
-Alternatively, your lease may allow them to carry out the repairs themselves and then recover the cost of repair works from you.
+Alternatively, your lease may allow them to carry out the repairs themselves and recover the repair costs from you.
+If the schedule is instead served after the term, the Landlord will just be claiming costs; they would not permit you to complete the works now.

 Key Takeaways

-Dilapidations clauses are common in commercial leases.
-They require you to make good any damage you cause your landlord’s property and keep their property in good repair and decoration generally.
-You must also ensure that you comply with all applicable regulations, such as those relating to health and safety.
-Notably, a landlord can make a dilapidations claim for a tenant’s failure to keep the commercial property in good condition.
+Repair and decoration obligations are common in commercial leases.
+They require you to make good any damage you cause to your landlord’s property and to keep it in good repair and generally in good condition.
+You must also ensure you comply with all applicable regulations, such as health and safety regulations.
+Notably, a landlord can make a dilapidations claim against a tenant for failure to keep the commercial property in good condition.

-Whilst you are unlikely to negotiate the removal of such clauses, you can limit your responsibilities by requesting a Schedule of Condition of the premises.
-This document will form a record of the state of the premises when you rent them.
+Whilst you are unlikely to negotiate the removal of such clauses, you can limit your responsibilities by requesting a Schedule of Conditions of the premises.
+This document will serve as a record of the premises’ condition when you rent them.
 Likewise, it means that you are not required to maintain the premises in any better condition than they were at that time.

 If you need help limiting your responsibilities for dilapidations in a commercial lease, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.